artikozel/decred-articles/English/backtothesource/part1-backtothesource.md

-# The Decred Node: Back to the Source
+# The Decred Node: Back to the Source - Part One

 ![](../../img/sourcetitle.PNG)